 Religion in China

 Bob Whyte surveys the many strands of religion in China.
-The article first appeared in SACU's China Now magazine.
+The article first appeared in SACU's China Now magazine in 1987.

 It has often been said that the Chinese are not deeply religious.
 It is true that they have shown a comparative indifference to metaphysical speculation; Chinese culture was perhaps the first to develop an intellectual scepticism concerning the gods.